-• 5-7 points.
-(The typical classroom participation grade will likely be in the 5-7 point range but see comment in parentheses above.)
+- 5-7 points.
+(The typical classroom participation grade is in the 5-7 point range but see comment in parentheses above.)
 Acceptable level of preparation.
 Student understands the basic facts and holding of the cases.
 Understands the Court's reasoning in the case, including treatment of precedent, but may require extra direction from the professor in class to get there.
 Student is adequately prepared for problems and follow-up questions but may require extra guidance and direction from professor to meaningfully contribute to the class discussion.
 Student demonstrates some difficulty answering questions accurately or concisely.
-Student's preparation and performance makes a positive contribution to overall class discussion and the understanding of classmates.
+Student's preparation and performance makes a positive contribution to overall class discussion and the understanding of classmates. - 2-4 points.

-• 2-4 points.
 Some preparation, but no real contribution to overall classroom discussion.
 Student may have read case but did not adequately understand it and did not spend the extra time required to do so.
 May be able to state the holding of the case but shows inadequate understanding of the Court's reasoning in the case.
 Evident struggle to connect notes cases and discussion materials with the primary case.
 Student's problem solution is flawed and student is unable to follow in-class direction from professor to salvage performance.
-Professor may need to call on another student in the group to complete the discussion or assist the cold-called student.
-Student demonstrates effort and some preparation, but falls short of making a positive contribution to the classroom discussion.
+Professor may need to call on another student to complete the discussion or assist the cold-called student.
+Student demonstrates effort and some preparation, but falls short of making a positive contribution to the classroom discussion. - 0.

-• 0.
 Manifestly inadequate preparation.
 Student cannot answer basic questions about the case.
 Student wastes classroom time searching for information that a prepared student would have readily at hand.
 Student is unfamiliar with notes cases, discussion materials, and problems.
 Student's lack of performance and preparation detracts from the classroom experience for others and falls short of minimum standards of classroom professionalism.
+Student will receive a 0 and be assessed an absence for the day-and this will be announced to the entire class o the spot.

-c.
-Application Exercises (20% of final grade)
+a.
+Application Exercises (15% of final grade)

-Each litigation group will be assigned two application exercises on the D2L page.
+Each litigation group will be assigned one application exercise on the D2L page.
 Each exercise requires significant out-of-class preparation, including the submission of written materials.
 The rubric for evaluating these application materials will be posted to D2L.
 The written component of the application exercises counts as your WAC requirement for this course.

-d.
-Final examination (60%).
+b.
+Final examination (70%).
 The final examination consists of a combination of multiple-choice questions, short answers, and essays.
 I will provide more information about it later.